abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 To do that properly, we must understand what async/await is built upon. *To understand one thing, you must understand other things.*

+This article is structured around "things you hear JS/functional programming developers say" and "what those things actually mean."

+For more insight into functional programming I recommend the  [LambdaCast podcast on SoundCloud](https://soundcloud.com/lambda-cast).

 ## Infinite regress: turtles all the way down

 The purpose of this article is to [find the "world turtle"](https://en.wikipedia.org/wiki/Turtles_all_the_way_down) of all of these asynchronous concepts in JavaScript which